 Risk factors

 It is wise to note that scientists have not developed an argument, or scientific backing that shows the real cause of the ASD.
 The only way to try to understand these is by analyzing the risk factors that are tied to the disorder (Lauritsen, 2013).
 They include: concerning gender boys are more susceptible as compared to girls, parents having the sibling with ASD, having children after reaching the age of 35 years or more may be at risk of passing the risk to their kids.
 Genetic factors play about 20 percent of the total kids.
-The condition that is related to gene make up that may increase the risk are Down syndrome and fragile X syndrome.
+The condition that is related to gene make up that may increase the risk are Down syndrome and fragile X syndrome. [not sure if you are saying that having a diagnosis of Down syndrome or Fragile X makes you more likely to be diagnosed with ASD?
+I am not aware that this true but it must have some citation or reference to support it.

 Treatment

 It all calls for early treatment of the affected individual as it reduces difficulties which these individuals get by treating to teach them new skills, and utilizing their strengths.
 It will ensure that those new skills will supplement their difficulties.
 Currently, there is no single treatment that can be said to be the best in treating ASD (Lauritsen, 2013).
 The only way is working closely with doctors to develop the program that the individuals might use in the process.
 Thus, calls for the collaboration between the doctor and the parent to ensure that the kids have the right program.
 Medication can be sued to reduce aggression, anxiety, and depression.

+I would add more specific information to this section to include the types of interventions that are used.
+Since the paper is a bit less than the 5 required pages this would help in two ways.

 Conclusion

 It is clear that there is no specific treatment for the disorder.
 The only way one can make the journey better is by trying to create an environment that can help these individuals, and have maximum utilization of their potential to build a new framework.
 This could make it easier to adopt them into the social setting, and give them a new sense of hope and understanding.
 The value of humanity is helping others when they are faced with the problems, and the Autism Spectrum Disorder is one of them.

+This is not really a summary but an extension of the prior section.
+Develop the conclusion in accordance with the term paper instructions.

 References